solahde/CCU-Database/README.md

 # CCU-Database
-Capturing carbon dioxide to mitigate climate change.

-Technology to capture CO2 is already a reality and CO2 can be captured from various sources.
+Technology to capture carbon dioxide (CO2) is already a reality and CO2 can be captured from various sources.

-The main questions are the price of the capturing and what to do with the captured CO2.
+The main questions though are the price of the capturing and what to do with the captured CO2.

 For example capturing all the CO2 emissions that a coal plant is producing would consume almost a third of all the energy that the plant is producing.